mortware/kvd/README.md

 # @mortware/kvd

+## Process

+1. Catalog a users account.
+Creates track metadata, stems and mixes in the database.
+2. Run a SCAN operation on each track to determine missing blobs.
+Inserts action into queue.
+3. Process and download missing stems and mixes.

 ## Configuration

 This package is configured through a JSON configuration file.
 The configuration is set at startup and remains constant throughout the application's lifecycle.